NOAA-OWP/ngen/extern/noah-owp-modular/README.md

-# noah-mp-modular Submodule
+# Noah-OWP-Modular Submodule

 ## About

-This directory wraps the *noah-mp-modular* Git submodule repo, which contains modularized version of Noah-MP implementing BMI.
-From here, a shared library file for the *noah-mp-modular* module can be built for use in NGen.
+This directory wraps the *noah-owp-modular* Git submodule repo, which contains a modularized land surface model implementing BMI.
+From here, a shared library file for the *noah-owp-modular* module can be built for use in NGen.
 This is configured with the [CMakeLists.txt](CMakeLists.txt) and other files in this outer directory.

 #### Extra Outer Directory